Hound Mound FAQs

 Possession: Whether it’s you, a ball, or a treat, most dogs will protect what is theirs.
 Remain aware.

 Provoking: If your dog is continuously annoying another dog or dogs, or provoking attention, it’s time to leave the park.

 What should I do if a dog fight erupts?

 An injured dog may bite anyone nearby.
 A dog fight can be violent and is upsetting to everyone present.
 Keep calm.
 Even the calmest, most pleasant, well-adjusted person may become upset, angry or belligerent, if they or their dog is injured in a fight.
-Emotional behavior is automatic; try to remain calm and as objective as possible.
+Emotional behavior is automatic; try to remain calm and as objective be as possible.
 Never reach your hands into the middle of a dog fight.
 You may get bit, and often by your own dog.

 Distract the dogs and divert their attention.
 A blast of water from a water bottle, a loud whistle, or a pocket air horn may work.
 If your dog is not in the fight, make sure he/she does not join in.
 If a fight occurs, control your dog and remove him/her to a neutral area.
 Maintain a cool head.
 Getting upset and yelling will only add to the frenzy.